Hacker News

 Another PB I worked with had a similar issue.
 A high rolling Gulf guy came in, wanting to do big FX trades on little margin.
 Risk said no, boss overruled them.
 Dude blew up, PB lost a lot of capital, boss got fired.

-6 hours ago by TuringNYC
+4 years ago by TuringNYC

 I'm speaking about this at a conference next week.
 Here is the MONEY QUOTE from Paul Weiss investigative report: